CraftCanvasMC/Horizon/README.md

 ### Basics of Developing a Horizon Plugin

 Developing a Horizon plugin is mostly simple.
 One tool you can use is the Gradle plugin, which is described in more detail below.
 To start with developing a Horizon plugin, you need a plugin metadata file.
 Instead of adding onto the existing plugin YML file, Horizon introduces its own metadata type.
 You cannot combine the two plugin types.
 Horizon plugins work fundementally different from paper plugins.

-Horizon plugins **cannot** interact with Paper plugins.
+Horizon plugins **cannot** interact with Paper plugins due to how the classloader works(described below).
 However, Paper plugins can interact with Horizon plugins.
 As such, Horizon requires that if you are going to attempt to interact with other Paper plugins, you need to setup a split source set.
-Otherwise, just use a normal setup, however this means it is strictly only a Horizon plugin, and cannot interact with other Paper plugins currently present.
+Otherwise, just use a normal setup, however this means it is strictly only a Horizon plugin, and cannot interact with other Paper plugins in the server, only other Horizon plugins and server internals and Horizon API.

-TODO - can we explain this more? -- Toffik

 The Horizon metadata file is `horizon.plugin.json`.
 The metadata file follows a *similar* structure to plugin metadata files, but not completely.
 Here is an example:

 ```json5
 {
   "name": "TestPlugin",